-FAILURE TO SATISFY MINIMUM STANDARD
+FAILURE TO MEET MINIMUM REQUIREMENTS

 Financial Aid Warning is a status assigned to a student who fails to make Satisfactory Academic Progress at the end of a payment period and will be allowed to continue to receive aid for one payment period.
-Financial Aid Warning may be assigned without an appeal or other action by the student; thus, warning status can be granted automatically.
+There is no warning period for maximum time frame.